Harry Lovejoy Rogers: World War I

-In June 1917, Rogers was assigned as chief quartermaster of the American Expeditionary Forces (AEF).
-Entrusted with supplying U.S. forces in France during World War I, he was promoted to brigadier general in August.
+In June 1917, two months after the American entry into World War I, Rogers was assigned as chief quartermaster of the American Expeditionary Forces (AEF).
+Entrusted with supplying U.S. forces in France during the war, he was promoted to brigadier general in August.
 Among his innovations were field bakeries that assured constant supplies of bread, the largest ice making plant under one roof in the world, a system of storing and distributing gasoline, creation of the Motor Transport Corps and Graves Registration Service, establishment of laundry and bathing facilities, and a salvage service.

 Rogers was appointed Quartermaster General of the United States Army with the rank of major general on July 22, 1918.
 He remained in France until February 1919, when he returned to the United States to assume his new duties.
 For his World War I service, Rogers was a recipient of the Army Distinguished Service Medal.
+The citation for the medal reads:

 In addition, he was a recipient of the Knight Commander of the Order of the Bath (Great Britain), Commander of the Order of the Crown (Italy), Commander of the Order of Leopold (Belgium), and Commander of the Legion of Honor (France).